“Having more free time is likely more important for happiness than having more money.”

 - Will customers or colleagues suffer as a result?

-As in any flexible arrangement, it is of course very important that your company has established a system of communication and company data and project records sharing, so that other team members can pick up each other’s work and respond to urgent queries when needed.
+As in any flexible arrangement, it is of course very important that your company has established a system of communication and company data sharing, so that team members can pick up each other’s work and respond to urgent queries when needed.

 How to set part-time in All Hours?